Creating a Career Development Plan: Tips and Strategies

 Write down an action Plan

-An action plan outlines specific educational programs, resources for learning including coaching sessions and mentors that can assist in professional growth.
+A plan of action outlines the specific educational programs, resources for learning and coaching sessions, as well as supportive mentors who can aid in professional growth.

 Implement Your Plan

-Spend time on yourself each week.
-Devote at minimum a couple of hours weekly in focusing on personal growth goals that you have set out – this could include attending classes or discussions in your area of employment or actively trying innovative methods at work routinely.
+Put in the time every week.
+Devote at minimum a couple of hours weekly in focusing on the personal growth goals outlined – this could include attending classes or discussion groups surrounding your area of employment or actively trying innovative methods at work routinely.

 Benefits of Creating a Career Development Plan |